MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/one-version.md

 After the service update is applied by Microsoft, you receive a notification that indicates whether the update was successful, or whether it couldn't be applied.
 An update might not be applied for the following reasons:

-- **Pending Package Sign-off** – If a package is pending sign-off, Microsoft won't apply the service update to production.
+- **Pending Package Sign off** – If a package is pending sign off, Microsoft won't apply the service update to production.
 - **Deployment Failure** – If there was a deployment failure, the environment is rolled back to the original state.

 ### If there's a failure, can I reschedule the update to be automatically applied?